What is hologram?

 You’ve seen holograms before – they are popular in movies and pop culture everywhere and play roles in science fiction.
 Light bounces off some sort of surface to create a pictorial 3D image.
 But to think that we are living in a hologram… Would that be too far fetched?
 It sounds awfully absurd.

-Well, on the farthest reaches of the exotic plain that is theoretical physics, The Holographic Principle suggests the notion that our reality as we know it is nothing but a simulation of 3D information projected by some sort of 2D surface, known as a hologram.
+On the farthest reaches of physics, The Holographic Principle suggests the notion that our reality as we know it is nothing but a simulation of 3D information projected by some sort of 2D surface, known as a hologram.

 The principle/theory that postulates this notion that reality is a hologram is known as the holographic principle.
 But before we get into that, it is necessary to explore the origins of this principle – The black hole information paradox.